What factors enable change, based on the research introduced in the previous chapter?

 So are bottom-up social solutions doomed to failure?
 Do we have to wait for a top-down monolithic solution to all of our problems?
 One way to interpret the deadening impact of multiple non-obviously overlapping solutions is that they enable cognitive biases to kick in - too many options provides an excuse to avoid engagement or point to 'lack of agreement'.

 Alternatively, a common framework might provide the basis for a sense of control.
-In this case, control is provided by common purpose but also a goal-oriented vision.
-There is an implicit solution in the goal, in contrast to "traditional" approaches to environmental accounting which are based on highlighting the 'bad' aspects of current behaviour and providing incremental metrics of improvement but with little concept of an end-goal in mind.
+In this case, control is provided by common purpose but also a transparent goal-oriented vision.
+There is an implicit, transparent and socially-minded solution in the goal, in contrast to "traditional" approaches to environmental accounting which are based on highlighting the 'bad' aspects of current behaviour and providing incremental metrics of improvement but with little concept of an end-goal in mind.
 This explains the attraction of Science-Based Targets for businesses - there is a solution, a target and a framework of change to reach the goal.
 Meyer and Newman state it like this:

 Incremental targets are less conducive to ongoing behaviour change than absolute targets .
 They indicate that the status quo is bad, and that we must continually reduce and improve.
 In contrast, science-based targets present a vision of the end goal.
 This allows a fundamental switch in conversation from negative conversations about the status quo, to hopeful conversations about a positive future.